Mia Gyau

-Mia Irene Gyau (born June 22, 1998) is an American professional soccer player who currently plays as a defender for Première Ligue club Reims.
-She played college soccer for the Duke Blue Devils before starting her professional career with NWSL club San Diego Wave FC.
+Mia Irene Gyau (born June 22, 1998) is an American professional soccer player who plays as a defender.
+She played college soccer for the Duke Blue Devils before playing professionally for San Diego Wave FC of the National Women's Soccer League (NWSL) and in France for Stade de Reims.

 Early life

 Gyau was born on June 22, 1998, in Silver Spring, Maryland, and is a native of Colesville.
-Gyau's father, Phillip Gyau, is a former professional soccer player and played in six games for the United States men's national soccer team.
-Her brother, Joe Gyau, plays for the Las Vegas Lights and has three international caps.

-Gyau attended Bullis School, where she ran track and set the current school record for the 800–meter run and the 3200–meter run.
+She attended Bullis School, where she ran track and set the school record for the 800–meter run and the 3200–meter run.
 Gyau did not play high school soccer, but she played club soccer with the Bethesda Lions boys team.
 She was a three-time NSCAA Youth All-America selection and was ranked seventh place overall in TopDrawerSoccer.com's class of 2016 list.

 College career

 Gyau attended Duke University and majored in evolutionary anthropology.
 In her freshman year at Duke, she played in all 23 games for the Blue Devils and scored one goal.
 The next three years of Gyau's college career would be riddled with injury.
 In her second season, Gyau tore her ACL and MCL, sidelining her for the majority of the season.
 She ended up only appearing in three games and playing 216 minutes across the time period.

 Following a smooth surgery and recovery, Gyau returned to the field for her junior year, only to tear her right Achilles tendon three matches back from her knee injury.
 Gyau underwent three surgeries to repair her Achilles and did not play for the remainder of her third season at Duke.
 In her senior year, Gyau played in 9 games and scored her second collegiate goal on September 26, 2019.
 Once again, her season was cut short after she tore her left Achilles tendon in a match against the University of North Carolina.

 In her fifth and final year of college, Gyau played in 21 games, starting each one.
 She scored one goal and played a college-high 1,737 minutes of soccer.
-Gyau finished her collegiate career with 59 games played and 3 goals.
+Gyau finished her college career with 59 games played and 3 goals.